mkpartners/cremedelacrm-www/content/post/salesforce-announces-hyperforce.md

 ## And It’s Backward Compatible

 We’d all hoped, and Salesforce has confirmed — the shift to Hyperforce won’t hurt your existing apps, customizations, configurations, or integrations.
 Phew :).
-If you have any questions about how the change will affect your org, would like to learn more about Hyperforce to see if it helps you get past a previous purchasing hurdle, or just need a hand getting your existing org in-line with your current business processes — [drop us a line](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE)!
-We’re always happy to help.

 Until next time, keep working hard, smart, and happy!
 We’ll see you in the cloud.